 HOW TO APPLY:

-Proposals may be submitted in hard copy or electronic format as follows:
+Proposals may be submitted in electronic format as follows:

 - Proposal sent by email in Microsoft Word/PDF format.